 Sinus rhythm with a rate of 70.
 There is right bundle branch block (QRS duration > 120 ms, rSR’ in lead V1, slurred S in lead I).
 There is an inverted T-wave in lead aVL which is nonspecific.
 However, the deep “down-up” ST-segment depression in leads V3 and V4 is suggestive of acute posterior STEMI.

 The patient and his family request to be transported to the local (non-PCI) community hospital.

-The treating paramedic was very concerned about the 12-lead ECG.
-Even though it technically did not meet the criteria for a STEMI Alert in his system, he persuaded the patient to request transport to the PCI-hospital across town.
+Although the 12-lead ECG does not meet the treating paramedic’s criteria for a Code STEMI he persuades the patient to be transported to the PCI-hospital which is located across town.

-It was his intent to capture a 12-lead ECG with posterior leads V7-V9 once the patient was loaded in back of the ambulance.
+He intends to obtain a 12-lead ECG with posterior leads V7-V9 once the patient is loaded in back of the ambulance.
 He doesn’t get the opportunity because the patient goes into ventricular fibrillation.
 A precordial thump is not successful.

-The patient was taken straight to the cardiac cath lab at the receiving PCI-hospital (apparently the cardiac arrest got their attention).
+The patient is taken directly to the cardiac cath lab on arrival at the receiving PCI-hospital

-The angiogram revealed a total (or near-total) occlusion of the left main coronary artery (limiting flow to both the left anterior descending LAD and circumflex LCX arteries).
+The angiogram reveals a near-total occlusion of the left main coronary artery limiting flow to both the left anterior descending (LAD) and circumflex (LCX) arteries.